ABOUT US

 OVERVIEW

 K&S, wholly owned by IRC, is located in the Jewish Autonomous Region (EAO) of the Russian Far East.
 It is the Group’s second full-scale mining and processing operation.
 The project comprises two primary deposits, Kimkan and Sutara.
 The K&S Phase I is designed to produce 3.2 million tonnes of iron ore concentrate annually, with a grade of 65% Fe.
-The Phase I Processing Plant was constructed by CNEEC.
 According to the development timeline for the K&S Phase I project, mining at the Sutara deposit will commence in parallel with Kimkan in 2024, with Sutara’s mine life exceeding 30 years.
 There is an option for a Phase II expansion to increase production to a total of 6.3 million tonnes of 65% iron ore concentrate per annum.
 As an interim development between the two phases, IRC is evaluating an option to upgrade the Phase I production facility to boost capacity to approximately 4.6 million tonnes per annum.

 K&S benefits from a strong geographical advantage.
 The mine site is directly connected to the Trans-Siberian Railway, enabling efficient product delivery to customers.
 The opening of the Amur River Bridge in 2022 has further reduced shipping distances for IRC and its customers.